digideskio/support-tools/mdb-wt/tour.md

 The leaf node contains a sequence of key/value pairs (844/2 pairs in this case), where:

-* The key is a BSON document containing fields whose names are the empty string, and whose values are the fields of the key.
+* The bree key is a BSON document containing fields whose names are the empty string, and whose values are the fields of the MongoDB key.
 In this case the _id index has keys with only one value, an objectid.
 * The value is an 8-byte record id, which are the keys in the collection btree. (**TBD** exact format)